snowplow/snowplowanalytics.com/_posts/2018-08-15-snowplow-sql-runner-0.7.0-released/index.md

 <h2 id="query-output">1.
 Viewing query output</h2>

-This release introduces the ability to view output from queries.
+Version 0.7.0 introduces the ability to view output from queries.
 Using the `-showQueryOutput` flag will print all query results to the console formatted in a table, following each step.

 {% highlight bash %}
 $ ./sql-runner -showQueryOutput -playbook integration/resources/good-postgres.yml -var test_date=`date "+%Y_%m_%d"` -fromStep "Create schema and table"